top of page

 Dry (Non-Effusive) FIP Symptoms

 This form is harder to diagnose and can mimic other illnesses.
+Symptoms may include:

 Dry FIP can progress more slowly but is equally serious.